-It is for practising teachers, focusing on the development of knowledge, skills and understanding in the key aspects of teaching and learning.
-It is inclusive and relevant to all teaching and learning contexts: from primary and secondary general education, to vocational education and training, and to further, adult and higher education.
-It helps candidates to explore and apply new ideas in their own context, integrate new approaches in their own practice, and demonstrate their professional development as reflective practitioners.
+They are for practising teachers, focusing on the development of knowledge, skills and understanding in the key aspects of teaching with digital technologies.
+They are inclusive and relevant to all teaching and learning contexts: from primary and secondary general education, to vocational education and training, and to further, adult and higher education.
+They help candidates to explore and apply new ideas in their own context, integrate new approaches in their own practice, and demonstrate their professional development as reflective practitioners.
 Due to the level of support required during the programme, Programme Leaders are not permitted to compile their own ePortfolio of evidence and submit it to Cambridge International as part of their own PDQ Programme.